 (Orr J. The Apostle's Creed.
 International Standard Bible Encyclopedia Vol. 1.
 Original by 1923.
 Kindle Version viewed 07/21/11)

 Notice that the above refers to the oldest creed as the old Roman Form.
 It should be mentioned that specific creeds are not part of Irenaeus' or the early writer's documents--but there are statements in the early creeds that may have come from them as well as a few more directly from the Bible.
 Whether it was “Roman” or not can be debated as its statements seem to come from either the Bible or writings of those who were NOT based in Rome such as the Irenaeus of Lyons, Tertullian of Carthage, Novatian the “antipope,” Marcellus of Ancyra, and Origen of Alexandria (its origins really do not seem to be from Rome).
+But what is clear is that the creed that most hold to was changed and did not come directly from the Apostles (and parts of it actually contradict apostolic and biblical teachings).

 Many scholars consider the "Old Roman Form" the earliest known form of the creed, and that it may have came from the second century.
 It was put together in the fourth century by Marcellus, Bishop of Anycra (now more commonly spelled Ankara) who is considered to have been Greek or Eastern Orthodox: